meta-fx/Text-Obfuscator/README.md

-# Text Converter Browser Extension
+# Text Obfuscator Browser Extension

 ## Overview
-Text Converter is a specialized browser extension designed for researchers and ethical hackers engaged in red teaming and jailbreaking Large Language Models (LLMs).
+Text Obfuscator is a specialized browser extension designed for researchers and ethical hackers engaged in red teaming and jailbreaking Large Language Models (LLMs).
 This tool provides various text obfuscation methods to test and evaluate the robustness of LLM security measures.

 ## Purpose
 The primary purpose of this extension is to assist in: